 Responsible Alpha's Organizational Profile and Reporting Practices Disclosure Reporting 2-1 Organizational details Incorporated in 2022, Responsible Alpha is a Delaware registered Public Benefit Corporation proudly owned by its staff, advisors, and board members.
 The corporation is domiciled in Virginia, United States.
 Its file number with the state of Delaware is 6565152.
+Our team lives in the U.S., Netherlands, Sweden, Germany, and Austria.
 2-2 Entities included in the consolidated financial statements Responsible Alpha is a single entity and has no other entities its organizational structure.
-2-3 Reporting period, frequency and contact point Responsible Alpha's second reporting period is from January 1, 2023 to December 31, 2023.
+2-3 Reporting period, frequency and contact point Responsible Alpha's third reporting period is from January 1, 2024 to December 31, 2024.
 Responsible Alpha reports every year in line with its financial reporting.
-This GRI index has been published on July 25, 2024 on Responsible Alpha's website.
-Contact person: Gabriel Thoumi, CFA, FRM, Certified Ecologist, President & CEO, gthoumi@responsiblealpha.com .
+This GRI index has been published on March 3, 2025 on Responsible Alpha's website.
+Point of Contact: Gabriel Thoumi, CFA, FRM, Certified Ecologist, President & CEO, gthoumi@responsiblealpha.com .
 2-4 Restatements of information Responsible Alpha, Inc. has had no restatements during this reporting period.
-This is Responsible Alpha's second GRI report.
+This is Responsible Alpha's third GRI report.
 2-5 External assurance Gabriel Thoumi, CFA, FRM, CEO and Founder of Responsible Alpha, Inc. has reviewed this sustainability report assuring its accordance with GRI.
 The report is co-written by Ian Sylcox and Erik Reyes, Responsible Alpha, Inc. All Responsible Alpha staff, advisors, and board members had an opportunity to review the report before publication.
 The report solely represents the views of the content creators listed above.
 Together, they are mentioned hereafter as the "GRI team".

 Responsible Alpha's Activities and Workers

 Disclosure Reporting

-2-6 Activities, brands, products, and services Responsible Alpha works in the following sectors: SICS Code: 8741 - ESG Advisory Services.
-SICS Code: 8742 - Climate Change Consulting Services.
-SICS Code: 8743 - Environmental Consulting Services.
-Responsible Alpha's second year of operations was in 2023.
-The corporation had ten+ client engagements.
-Responsible Alpha had two categories of services in 2023.
-Sustainable Finance: 40% Financial Structuring & Advisory Services Green, Social & Sustainability Bonds Advisory Climate Risk Modeling Environmental Markets Project Development Investor Relations Strategies Market Intelligence, Research & Analysis As per end 2023, all activities were conducted for clients based in North America.
-In 2023, Responsible Alpha's main types of clients were: International financial institutions such as EDF, The Pan American Development Bank, and others.
+2-6 Activities, brands, products, and services Responsible Alpha works in the following sectors: NAICS Codes 541611, 541618, 541620, 541690, 523940, 523999, 525990, 611430 UEI Number KGY9C33UJ7E5 CAGE Code 9NA51 Responsible Alpha had five+ client engagements in 2024.
+Responsible Alpha had three categories of services in 2024.
+Assess Market Risk & Greenwashing Analysis Climate Risk Modeling Operations Risk Management with Sustainability & Climate Scenarios Build Strategy Development & Integration Supply Chain Solutions Green Finance, Impact Investing & Thematic Bonds Cultivate Capacity Building & Training Corporate Reporting & Disclosure As per end 2024, all activities were conducted for clients based in North America.
+In 2024, Responsible Alpha's main types of clients were: International financial institutions such as the Inter-American Development Bank, and others.
 Non-profit organizations such as EDF, The Pan American Development Foundation, and others.
-Data services providers like D.A.T.A., Changeblock, and others.
+Corporations such as Standard Chartered Bank, MENNTA Energy Services, and others.
+Data services providers like D.A.T.A. and others.
 Responsible Alpha does not have any upstream or downstream entities.
-Responsible Alpha's sole business is supporting its
+Responsible Alpha's sole business is supporting its clients.

-clients.

 Responsible Alpha's Activities and Workers Disclosure Reporting 2-6 Activities, brands, products, and services Responsible Alpha's clients are primarily originated internally or through public tenders.
 Responsible Alpha's team identifies a client's scope of work and then decides whether they will go forward with this client and this transaction based on Responsible Alpha's values, sustainability commitment, alignment with Responsible Alpha's mission, and their workload.
 The CEO then assembles the team based on internal and external capabilities.
 The team's work is reviewed by the CEO before being submitted to the client.
 Responsible Alpha has no downstream activities.
-This is the second year of GRI reporting for Responsible Alpha.
-2-7 Employees Due to the start-up nature of its activities, Responsible Alpha did not have any employees in 2023.
+This is the third year of GRI reporting for Responsible Alpha.
+2-7 Employees Due to the start-up nature of its activities, Responsible Alpha did not have any employees in 2024.
 It relied on independent contractors.
 See more info in 2.8.
 Workers who are not employees